ethandong16/ethandong16/README.md

 ### Hi there!
 I'm Ethan Dong 👋

-A Computer Science student and cybersecurity enthusiast based in Tianjin.
+A Computer Science student and cybersecurity enthusiast.
 I am passionate about building efficient software, diving deep into vulnerability research, and exploring the possibilities of low-level systems.